 In the sector of the 1/110, the terrain was a series of ridges and valleys running parallel with the front.
 These terrain features formed several cross compartments.
 The Our River was a narrow stream that ran north and south.
 The terrain sloped gently upward for about a mile west forming a ridge parallel to the river.
 This ridge was the route of the main north-south road, an excellent all-purpose road previously referred to as the Red Ball Highway.
 All along this road were villages and towns.
 The ridge fell off gently to the west forming another valley.
 From the Our River, west, the ridges and valleys were heavily wooded with the exception of the villages and several fields.
 The main east-west road connected Marnach and Dasburg.
 There were secondary roads running east from Heinerscheid, Grindhausen, and Fischbach.
 This was the Ardenne Forest.

-At 0545, Dec 16, the entire battalion front was subjected to a very heavy artillery barrage.
+At 0545, December 16, the entire battalion front was subjected to a very heavy artillery barrage.
 The barrage continued until 0630, decreased in intensity for a short period, and then became more intense at 0700.
 At 0730 the artillery lifted from the completely dazed battalion.
 Wire communication was out from the Battalion CP to all three rifle companies.
 However, the battalion radio nets were operating efficiently.
 All the units of the battalion had been hard hit by the artillery, which seemed to search our CPs with uncanny ability.
-Able, at Heinerscheid reported that it had received heavy artillery concentrations but that there was no sign of an attack on their position by infantry.
-Elements of Able, at Fischbach and at the Roads Junction to the north reported the situation unchanged.
-Baker 110, at Marnach was especially hard hit.
+Able Co, at Heinerscheid reported that it had received heavy artillery concentrations but that there was no sign of an attack on their position by infantry.
+Elements of Able Co, at Fischbach and at the Roads Junction to the north reported the situation unchanged.
+Baker 110, at Marnach, was especially hard hit.
 Many of the buildings were destroyed and the town was a mass of wreckage.
-The plat. of Baker at Reuder and the squad at Marbourg were also heavily shelled.
+The platoon of Baker at Reuler and the squad at Marbourg were also heavily shelled.
 The Battalion HQs Co and the Battalion CP at Ursphelt were also shelled.
 However, there were no casualties.